 Bergelectric is continuing to make strides in Austin.
-This time, Bergelectric crews are on the eastern side of the city working on the Tyndall at Robertson Hill project—a six-story, 182-unit condominium complex located at 8th Street & I-35.
-Working with general contractor White Construction, Bergelectric is on the beginning phases of this 171,000-square-foot condo development funded by Momark Development, in partnership with Mathias Partners.
+This time, Bergelectric crews are on the Eastern side of the city working on the Tyndall at Robertson Hill project—a six-story, 182-unit condominium complex located at 8th Street & I-35.
+Working with general contractor White Construction, Bergelectric is on the beginning phases of this 171,000-sf condo development funded by Momark Development in partnership with Mathias Partners.

 “Our goal is to create communities that improve people’s lives,” said Momark Development Principal Terry Mitchell.
 “We strive to create a sense of community among the residents.
 When residents have places to gather and share life, they live better.”